digital-asset/contingent-claims/docs/Lifecycling.md

 - expiry date: the date after which the contract evolves to `Zero` or is equivalent (in the valuation semantics sense) to the `Zero` contract

-- payment date: when a `One a` is acquired (usually multiplied by some constant amount)
+- payment date: when a `One a` is acquired (usually multiplied by some known amount)

 - exercise date: when the contract holder makes an election (`Or` or `Anytime` nodes)